Driving OEE improvements

 Condition monitoring is the science and practice of monitoring key information to alarm, predict and prevent problems.
 Familiar examples include the monitoring of tire pressure in your car, or monitoring the vibration of large motors in industrial facilities.
-Alerts and alarms provide some specific diagnostics that lead to a corrective action (i.e., for a car, pump the tyres with air), which leads to improved results and operation (i.e., fuel efficiency, reduced tyre wear, safer driving in wet weather).
+Alerts and alarms provide some specific diagnostics that lead to a corrective action (i.e., for a car, pump the tires with air), which leads to improved results and operation (i.e., fuel efficiency, reduced tire wear, safer driving in wet weather).

 The potential for improvement is great.
 Most industrial facilities are only leveraging a small fraction of the available process and equipment data, while many problems lie hidden in plain view.
 Large, expensive equipment can receive a lot of attention, while smaller, less expensive equipment is not monitored as closely.
 However, it should be, as up to 30% of control valves, for example, can improve process performance with minor repairs or upgrades.

 Sensors are everywhere.
 For example, a new car today can be equipped with small cameras on all sides, ultrasonic sensors, radar, sensors to detect passengers in seats, and pinch sensors on the door jamb.
 Sensors can detect the key fob approaching the car, pedestrians or cars moving into the car's path, and a multitude of other events.
 This level of sensing was not possible 10 years ago.